-- (1) Requisitions calling-in decisions of the Cabinet must be signed either (a) by four Councillors or (b) by a majority of the membership of the Audit and Governance Panel and be delivered to the Chief Executive by no later than 4.00 pm on the day two days following the day on which the Cabinet has met. - A requisition calling in a decision must be in the form contained in Appendix 3.
+- (1) Requisitions calling-in decisions of the Cabinet must be signed either (a) by four Councillors or (b) by a majority of the membership of the Audit and Governance Panel and be delivered to the Chief Executive by no later than 4.00 pm on the day two days following the day on which the Cabinet has met. - (2) A requisition calling in a decision must be in the form contained in Appendix 3.
 Any alterations must either be initialled by all Councillors who signed the requisition or must be otherwise evidenced in writing.
 The 'reasons' section should be completed with sufficient detail as to allow members of the Audit and Governance Panel and officers to appreciate the cause for concern prompting the call-in.
-(This may be by reference to a part or parts of the report or decision, or by describing an issue which may not have been adequately addressed, or by requesting the provision of additional information which should be specified). - (3) Where a call-in requisition contains any questions, or requests for further or additional information, officers, in consultation with the relevant Portfolio holder, shall, where possible, provide written responses to be intimated to all Councillors in advance of the Panel meeting.
+(This may be by reference to a part or parts of the report or decision, or by describing an issue which may not have been adequately addressed, or by requesting the provision of additional information which should be specified).
+The 'outcomes' section may be completed with sufficient detail as to allow the Audit and Governance Panel and officers to appreciate the alternative recommendation(s) that is (are) sought. - (3) Where a call-in requisition contains any questions, or requests for further or additional information, officers, in consultation with the relevant Portfolio holder, shall, where possible, provide written responses to be intimated to all Councillors in advance of the Panel meeting.
 Receipt of responses to questions shall not itself preclude further scrutiny of the item called-in for the reason set out in this form. - (4) Decisions that are called-in will be placed on the agenda for the next meeting of the Audit and Governance Panel (which will generally be in the week following the Cabinet). - (5) The Audit and Governance Panel shall invite at least one of the Members who has requested the call-in to attend the Panel to explain the request.
 The Panel will also invite a representative from the Cabinet to present their views on the call-in request and invite any senior officer to provide information on the report presented to the Cabinet.
-If none of the Members who have made the request attend the Audit and Governance Panel, the Panel may determine not to scrutinise the decision. - (6) The relevant Portfolio Holder may also attend or be requested to attend Audit and Governance Panel meetings to answer questions on matters called-in. - (7) Decisions called-in will be dealt with as follows: - where the Audit and Governance Panel agrees on a majority vote with the decision of the Cabinet, it can be implemented without further delay;
+If none of the Members who have made the request attend the Audit and Governance Panel, the Panel may determine not to scrutinise the decision. - (6) The relevant Portfolio Holder will be requested to attend and will attend (unless there are reasonable reasons as to why they are unable to do so) Audit and Governance Panel meetings to answer questions on matters called-in. - (7) No member of the Audit and Governance Panel who has signed a call-in request may take part in any voting which follows after members of the Panel have completed their deliberations on the call-in request. - (8) Decisions called-in will be dealt with as follows: - where the Audit and Governance Panel agrees on a majority vote with the decision of the Cabinet, it can be implemented without further delay;